vitebook/vitebook/docs/src/[1]introduction/[1]what-is-vitebook.md

 pages in isolation.
 It streamlines UI development, testing, and documentation.
 Vitebook aims to provide the same capabilities but in a more laxed, lighter, faster and configurable way.

+## Demos

+- This [site](https://vitebook.dev) serves as an example of a documentation only site.
+- A Storybook-esque example is available [here](https://simple-demo.vitebook.dev).

 ## Missing Features

 The missing features below could be dealbreakers for some.
 If so, feel free to keep using